Photo of Angie in the CN Brownfield next to the former Tar Ponds toxic waste site by Robert Bean.

 About

-Angie Arsenault is an artist and researcher from a working class background whose practice harnesses acts of deep noticing and a sensual engagement with the natural world.
-Growing up immediately next to a notorious toxic waste site, in Sydney on the deindustrializing island of Unama'ki /Cape Breton, had a deep impact on Angie.
-Her work engages with concepts of value, ruination, trauma, memory, botanical life, detritus, storytelling, and the art of survival in late stage capitalism through social practice, interventions in the field and installation predominantly.
-She holds both a BFA (2004) and MFA (2017) from NSCAD University.
+Growing up immediately next to a notorious toxic waste site on the deindustrializing island of Unama'ki /Cape Breton, had a deep impact on Angie.
+Her work engages with concepts of value, ruination, trauma, storytelling, urban wilderness and the art of survival in late stage capitalism through social practice, interventions in the field, installation, botanical ink making, experimental printmaking and more.

 Artist Statement